oat-sa/taohub-articles/by-repository/tao-sync/readme-tao-sync-extension.md

 $ sudo -u www-data php index.php 'oat\taoSync\scripts\tool\OAuth\ImportOAuthCredentials' -k $key -s $secret -tu $tokenUrl -u $rootUrl
 ```

-### Scoping synchronization to a test center identifier{#scoping-synchronization-to-a-test-center-identifier}
+### Scoping synchronization to a test center identifier

 To be able to bind a synchronization to the organzition ID of a test center, the platform needs to register a `test-center` property.
 The SyncService has also to register new synchronizers to process by organisation id.